 The vehicle owner first must provide proof that he or she customarily maintains insurance.
 Acceptable proof would be an insurance card, declarations page or letter from the insurer on the agent’s or company’s letterhead.
 The proof of coverage must include the start and end dates of the coverage, policy number and list the vehicle selected.
 Exemptions are reviewed on a case-by-case basis.

-The proof of insurance provided must cover dates shortly before the vehicle became inoperable.
+The proof of insurance provided must cover dates shortly before the vehicle became inoperable; OR proof of insurance may be provided for other owned vehicles on the proof of coverage date.
 If the vehicle was inoperable, the BMV will accept the following as proof:

 If the vehicle is only used at certain times of the year, the owner must provide a letter from his or her insurance agent stating the vehicle has a history of being driven seasonally and is only insured when in use.

 If the owner was not at fault for lack of financial responsibility, the BMV must receive documentation to support it.
 For example, the vehicle was awarded to the other party in a divorce settlement.